Largest body part

 The largest body part is either the largest given body part across all living and extinct organisms or the largest example of a body part within an existing species.
 The largest animals on the planet are not the only ones to have large body parts, with some smaller animals actually having one particularly enlarged area of the body.

-Living animals
+Furthermore, there are two kinds of body parts described in this article.
+Absolute largest, and largest in relation to its body size.
+This distinction is critical in evolutionary biology, as traits like the extremely long tail feathers of the ribbon-tailed astrapia (Astrapia mayeri), which are the longest in relation to body size of any bird, are often the result of intense sexual selection.

 Blue whale

 As the largest animal that has existed, the blue whale has the largest instance of several body parts.